microsoft/Universal-Language-Intelligence-Service/README.md

 # Universal Language Intelligence Service
 A wrapper for the Microsoft LUIS cognitive that provides universal language support (after training) using the bing translate api

-# Universal Language Intelligence Service
-A wrapper for the Microsoft LUIS cognitive that provides universal language support (after training) using the bing translate api

 ## Pre-Requisites
 - LUIS Account
 - Bing Translate Key